wds4/DCoSL/README.md

 ### DIP-02: complex lists

-parent list augmented by auxiliary lists
+parent list augmented by auxiliary lists subsets, subset trees, properties, property trees

+### DIP-03: use of graphs to represent complex lists and other data structures

-### DIP-03: the Context tree and inheritance of average scores
+### DIP-04: the Context tree and inheritance of average scores

 ## DIPs (GIPs?) ?-?: the grapevine